SlavaMelanko/cpp20/modules/README.md

   > The combinatorial explosion means, that the header has to be parsed M * N times.

 - No need of header files
-  > Separation into interface and implementation files is possible but it is obsolete
+  > Separation into interface and implementation files is possible but it is obsolete.

 - No need for include guard

 - Preprocessor usage elimination

 - No need to invent unique names
-  > Same names in multiple modules will not clash
+  > Same names in multiple modules will not clash.

 - The order of `import` statements will not matter